lucasmontano/twitch/README.md

 **Scope**

-Scope indicates what is your changes, for an example, for an example, lets use the commit of this changes on readme.
+Scope indicates what is your changes, for an example, lets use the commit of this changes on readme.

 ```
 docs: added contributions guidelines